deepbsd/Farchi/README.md

 You'll need to customize settings for your installation.

-## Here's What You'll Want to Change
+## Here's What You'll Want to Change:

 1. `HOSTNAME=effie1`  Your hostname